Become a registered nurse in just two years

 Geisinger School of Nursing offers one program of study in professional nursing that awards an Associate Degree in Nursing (ADN).
 Graduates are eligible to apply for the National Licensure Exam (NCLEX-RN) to become a Registered Nurse.

-To complete the ADN program, students must complete 70 credits: nursing courses, totaling 46 credits offered by GSON and 24 credits of college courses offered by Harrisburg Area Community College in partnership with GSON.
-You may complete these 24 credits at a college of your choice.
+To complete the ADN program, students must complete 70 credits — 46 credits offered by the school and 24 credits of college courses offered by Harrisburg Area Community College.
+Or you can complete these 24 credits at a college of your choice.

 If you’re an LPN, you can complete the program sooner.

 As an LPN, you’re eligible for advanced placement and granted nine credits when you:

 - Are a graduate of a board-approved program